giordano/giordano.github.io/_posts/2017-12-02-julia-assignment.md

 lead to unexpected results.

 Instead, this is mostly a non-issue in Julia because conditions can only be instances of `Bool` type.
+Therefore, problems may arise only when dealing with `Bool` objects.
 One way to make an error in Julia is the following:

 ```julia
 julia> a = false